 - 1. Having read the chapter, do you believe it is important for you to study the structure and function of our criminal justice system?
 Why or why not? - 2.
 How and why are laws created according to the consensus model of criminal justice?
-According to the conflict model of criminal justice?

-- 3. How would you describe the crime control and due process models of criminal justice?
+According to the conflict model of criminal justice? - 3.
+How would you describe the crime control and due process models of criminal justice?
 What indicators might be present in your local community that would help you determine the most dominant model? - 4.
-What are the major points at which an offender is dealt with in the criminal justice process, as he or she moves through the police, courts, and corrections components? - 5.
+What are the major points at which someone accused or convicted of a crime is dealt with in the criminal justice process as they move through the police, courts, and corrections components? - 5.
 What are the four tiers of the wedding cake model of criminal justice, and how is discretion by criminal justice officials used differently at each stage? - 6.
 How would you characterize the importance of discretion and ethics throughout the justice system?

-/// LEARN BY DOING
+LEARN BY DOING

-As indicated in this textbook's preface, this "Learn by Doing" section, as well as those at the end of subsequent chapters, is an outgrowth of teachings by famed educator John Dewey, who advocated the "learning by doing" or problem-based approach to education.
-It also follows the popular learning method espoused by Benjamin Bloom in 1956, known as Bloom's Taxonomy, in which he called for "higher-order thinking skills"-critical and creative thinking that involves analysis, synthesis, and evaluation.
+This Learn by Doing section, as well as those at the end of subsequent chapters, is an outgrowth of teachings by famed educator John Dewey, who advocated the "learning by doing" or problem-based approach to education.
+It also follows the popular learning method espoused by Benjamin Bloom, known as Bloom's taxonomy, in which he called for "higher-order thinking skills"-critical and creative thinking that involves analysis, synthesis, and evaluation.43